IDinsight/mosaiks/README.md

 df_featurised
 ```

-5. **Test Utility function to load data and save features**
+5. **Run Utility function to load data and save features**

-In situations where you want to also want to load data, run featurisation, and save features on disk you can use the `load_and_save_features`:
+In situations where you want to load data, run featurisation, and save features on disk, quietly, you can use the `load_and_save_features`:
 ```python
 # Create and Save test data
 df = pd.DataFrame(np.random.rand(10, 2)/10 + [26.5, 80.5], columns=["lat", "lon"])